New to Serpstat? This info will help you get around!

 At the keyword adding stage in your Rank Tracker setup, tick the keywords you’d like to assign to a group.
 Click Assign Group and name your group.

 You might want to see how the SERP looked like for a specific tracked keyword when we updated your keywords rankings.
 Click the keyword under Rank Tracker / Positions and then select View Cached Page for a particular date.

 In your Rank Tracker project, go to Competitors / Competitors Changes.
 Here you can learn about your competitors visibility changes for the tracked keywords - domains that improved or deteriorated their market search traffic share.

 When setting up your Rank Tracker project, you can add your competitor domains on the Project Name tab.
 Since Serpstat tracks and stores all top 100 search results for a keyword, you’ll able to switch domains in Rank Tracker / Positions to view the rankings of your competitor.

 Enter your domain name into the search bar on Serpstat and go to SEO Analysis / Top Pages.
-Potential Traffic estimates how many monthly visitors a page could have received additionally if it had gotten to the fist position for all keywords currently ranking for in top 20.
+Potential Traffic estimates how many additional monthly visitors a page could have had if it had have been in first position for all keywords currently ranking for in top 20.